 The Champions of the second edition

 The International Champions of the second edition of the Frontiers Planet Prize were announced on June 26th, during the Awards Ceremony, in Villars-sur-Ollon, as part of the Villars Symposium.
+Learn more about the second edition of the prize with our progress report.

 Meet the 2nd edition International Champions